Platform

 Enabling the Full Repertoire of Modern Drug Discovery Technologies

-Septerna’s unique platform now unlocks the potential to utilize all of the latest drug discovery tools that have previously been elusive for GPCRs because these proteins could not be isolated in functional form.
+Septerna’s unique platform now unlocks the potential to utilize the latest drug discovery tools that have previously been elusive for GPCRs because these proteins could not be isolated in functional forms outside of cells.

-Septerna’s Native Complexes, enabled screening of vast chemical space (billions of compounds) and rapid solution of GPCR-ligand structures to enable true structure-based drug design for the first time.
+Septerna’s Native Complexes, enable screening of vast chemical space (billions of compounds) and rapid solution of GPCR-ligand structures to enable rapid and iterative structure-based drug design for the first time.

 Drug Discovery Powered by